1. How often should I get my Mazda serviced?

 Missed services need to be discussed with your local Mazda dealer as this may affect your vehicle’s warranty.
 It is important that the servicing schedule is returned to normal as soon as possible.
 To find your local Mazda Dealer, click here.

-Mazda's Digital Service Record is an innovative electronic service booklet, which replaces the traditional booklet that you used to get stamped following a vehicle service.
-Every Mazda's service history is stored digitally on a central Mazda database.
+Mazda's Digital Service Record is an innovative electronic service booklet, which replaces the traditional booklet.
 After each service, you'll get an updated printout with confirmation of the service and any work that has been carried out.
 Find out more about Digital Service Records here.

 This will depend on the model and age of your Mazda.
-Please consult your owner’s handbook or local Mazda dealer for specific information.
+Please consult your Owner’s Handbook or Mazda dealer for advice on this.
 To find your local Mazda Dealer, click here.

 Accident and Repair